 - Other errors might include missing data values

-- A frequency tests can help to identify errors
+- A frequency test can help to identify errors

 - Look for outliers